-How about this for a photo op!
+How about this for a stunning New England photo op!
 Get up bright and early (before sunrise), put on your arm clothes (and boots and socks, there’s a lot of hanging around while they get the balloons blown up and you’re standing on chilly grass!) and take a hot air balloon ride with CT Ballooning.

 Phew!
 There you have it.
 Some helpful tips and loads of ideas to help you plan your New England fall foliage itinerary.

 If fancy hotels are a bit beyond your budget, no worries you can always stay in an Air BnB.
 Here are some of the best in AirBnBs in New England to check out.